Do I need to be home during installation?

 Will I need to upgrade my home electrical system for my Powerwall installation?

-Tesla design teams will assess your home's electrical system based on your site survey and include any electrical upgrades your home may require in your propsal.
+Tesla design teams will assess your home's electrical system based on your site survey and include any electrical upgrades your home may require in your proposal.

 When can I start using my Powerwall?

-After Powerwall is installed, your utility will provide a Permission to Operate (PTO).
-Powerwall and any newly installed solar will then be operational.
+After Powerwall together with any new solar is installed, it will be operational.
 Be sure to download the Tesla mobile app from the iOS or Android app store.